The Mobile SDK has a concept of authenticated sessions. Each login and enrolment has a session associated with it.

 ERROR (there has been an error, no more interaction possible with this session).

-ACTIVE state indicates the session is active and no user input is expected anymore.
+ACTIVE state indicates the session is active and no more user interaction is expected.
 It does not imply in any way that the login process is finished.
 The app can always stop the session by calling stopSession.

 ERROR state is a final state, indicating an error occurred during authentication.
 The session should be considered terminated.